 The Accademia dell'Arte program in Arezzo, Tuscany, Italy, is rooted in the European tradition of modern dance, German Ausdruckstanz and German dance theatre.
-Mason Gross BA dance majors and minors eligible for study abroad can expect a program that features classical ballet, modern and post-modern performance techniques as well as somatic approaches with specific cultural movement traditions such as Butoh or the traditional Italian Tarantismo.
+Mason Gross BFA dance majors eligible for study abroad can expect a program that features classical ballet, modern and post-modern performance techniques as well as somatic approaches with specific cultural movement traditions such as Butoh or the traditional Italian Tarantismo.
 Study abroad students in the Accademia's Dance Program will enjoy an enriching and challenging encounter with European dance culture in a truly inspiring environment.
 Accademia dell'Arte aims to create an atmosphere that encourages authentic and individual expression thereby cultivating artistic development and personal growth.
-Study abroad is available in the spring semester and/or for a summer dance intensive.
-Students must submit an audition video to Accademia dell'Arte as a part of the application process.
-Students must complete Modern 3 and Improv 1 at MGSA prior to studying abroad.